-The water tank drain valve is located under the roadside dinette seat; remove the cushions to access panel.
+On the 22 ft, 23 ft, 25 ft, 27 ft, and 28 ft. models, a large valve on the fresh water tank pan under the trailer drains the water fresh tank.
+The water tank drain valve on the 16 ft. and 19 ft. model is located under the roadside dinette seat; remove the cushions to access panel.
 Pumping the water out with the self-contained water pump also empties the fresh water tank.
 Simply turn on the pump switch and open a couple of faucets until the water will no longer comes out.